saurabh-hirani/saurabh-hirani.github.io/_posts/2017-08-02-terraform-makefile.md

 This comes with the added benefit of validation i.e. [this section](https://gist.github.com/saurabh-hirani/a94046c65f141eb2d7ee666fa2a21c72#file-terraformmakefile-L3://gist.github.com/saurabh-hirani/a94046c65f141eb2d7ee666fa2a21c72#file-terraformmakefile-L33) ensures that the pre-requisite environment variables are set before running your
 Terraform commands.

 That's it.
-Use Makefiles and avail the flexibility without documenting lenghty commands.
+Use Makefiles and avail the flexibility without documenting lengthy commands.

 ***Update***: Makefiles are useful and there are many people using it.
 Came across a very comprehensive [Terraform Makefile](https://github.com/pgporada/terraform-makefile/blob/master/Makefile) - do check it out.